quire-io/guide/_docs/sidebar-01-my-tasks.md

 #### Which tasks will be included in My Tasks?

+Tasks in My Tasks can belong to a specific project or just be the personal tasks without being assigned to a project.

-- Created by me, no assigned to others, with start or due date
+- Tasks created by me, not assigned to others, with start or due date
-- Assigned to me
+- Task assigned to me
 - Personal tasks

-Those tasks can belong to a specific project or just be the personal tasks without being assigned to a project.

-#### What can I do with My Tasks?

-- You can use the shortcut `=` to launch and close My Tasks.
-- You can use the shortcut `m` to add a task directly to My Tasks.
-- If a task was completed 30 days ago, it will not be shown in My Tasks.
-- Special filters: Group by project and Filter by project.

 #### Personal Tasks